espressif/arduino-esp32/libraries/SD_MMC/README.md

   SD_MMC.begin("/sdcard", true);
 ```

-Note that even if card's D3 line is not connected to the ESP chip, it still has to be pulled up, otherwise the card will go into SPI protocol mode.
+> **Note:**  Even if card's D3 line is not connected to the ESP chip, it still has to be pulled up, otherwise the card will go into SPI protocol mode.

 ### Note about GPIO2 (ESP32 only)